mikepenz/ModernJenkins-Theme/README.md

 ModernJenkins
 =============

-A quick css to beautify your jenkins (SimpleThemePlugin required)
+A Jenkins theme to beautify your jenkins (SimpleThemePlugin required)